 In sum, RCTs investigate the effects of an intervention or treatment on study participants.
 Participants are randomly assigned to either the intervention (treated) or control (untreated) group.
 The purpose is to "look for differences between treated and untreated subjects" (Schmidt & Brown, 2019, p.
 172).

-Below are some additional Frequently Asked Questions about the Randomized Controlled Trial Checklist that have been asked by students in previous semesters.
+Below are some Frequently Asked Questions about the JBI Randomized Controlled Trial Checklist that have been asked by students.

 Question 1 asks whether there was true randomization.
 My article mentions that participants were randomly assigned, but there is no additional detail provided.